 The organization found significant Pegasus operations in six countries previously “linked to abusive use of spyware to target civil society, including Bahrain, Kazakhstan, Mexico, Morocco, Saudi Arabia, and the United Arab Emirates.”

 Furthermore, the spyware is apparently “in use by countries with dubious human rights records and histories of abusive behaviour by state security services.”

 The countries with suspected Pegasus infections are Algeria, Bahrain, Bangladesh, Brazil, Canada, Cote d’Ivoire, Egypt, France, Greece, India, Iraq, Israel, Jordan, Kazakhstan, Kenya, Kuwait, Kyrgyzstan, Latvia, Lebanon, Libya, Mexico, Morocco, the Netherlands, Oman, Pakistan, Palestine, Poland, Qatar, Rwanda, Saudi Arabia, Singapore, South Africa, Switzerland, Tajikistan, Thailand, Togo, Tunisia, Turkey, the UAE, Uganda, the United Kingdom, the United States, Uzbekistan, Yemen, and Zambia.

-Last year, the Pegasus spyware was found to have targeted dozens of Mexican lawyers, journalists, human rights defenders, opposition politicians, anti-corruption advocates, and an international investigation operating in Mexico.
-Even after the report, however, three separate operators continue to be active in the country as of July 2018.
-A lawsuit was filed in Tel Aviv in early September 2018.
+Last year, the Pegasus spyware to have targeted dozens of Mexican lawyers, journalists, human rights defenders, opposition politicians, anti-corruption advocates, and an international investigation operating in Mexico.
+Even after the report, however, three separate operators continue to be active in the country as of July 2018. in Tel Aviv in early September 2018.

 Citizen Lab also identified at least six operators with significant operations in the Gulf Cooperation Council (GCC) countries in the Middle East: at least two focus on the UAE, one on Bahrain, and one on Saudi Arabia.